stalniy/casl/packages/casl-mongoose/README.md

 }
 ```

 Historically, `@casl/mongoose` was intended for super easy integration with [mongoose] but now we re-orient it to be more MongoDB specific package due to complexity working with mongoose types in TS.
-This plugins are still shipped but deprecated and we encourage you either write own plugins on app level or use `accessibleBy` and `accessibleFieldsBy` helpers

 ### Accessible Records plugin